 How common is it?

-About 800 women in Australia are diagnosed with cervical cancer every year.
-Cervical cancer accounts for about 2 out of 100 of all cancers diagnosed in women.
-It is more common in women over 40, but it can occur at any age.
-2,3 About one in 200 women will develop cervical cancer before the age of 75.
+About 850 people in Australia are diagnosed with cervical cancer every year.
+Cervical cancer accounts for about 2 out of 100 (2 per cent) of all cancers diagnosed in people with a cervix.
+It is more common in people over 30, but it can occur at any age.
+About one in 195 people will develop cervical cancer before the age of 75.

-The incidence of cervical cancer in Australia has decreased significantly since a national screening program was introduced in the 1990s.
+The incidence of cervical cancer in Australia has decreased significantly since a national screening program was introduced in the 1990s and a national HPV vaccination program was introduced in 2007.

 What are the symptoms?